maxloopinmok/weekly-report/25 - 2024 Monday October 7 to Sunday October 13.md

 - I briefly read parts of today Thursday's Straits Times and Business Times, and compiled them.
 - I did some data recording, events alerting, and news and reports reading/creating for a stocks tracking task.
 - I read parts of this week's compiled Straits Times and Business Times.
-- I watched today's news on Channel 5 and CNA.
+- I watched today's news on Channel 5 and CNA, and Talking Point.
 - I watched parts of these videos:
     - https://www.youtube.com/watch?v=MNBa1RW0k_0
     - https://www.youtube.com/watch?v=MTK3wpzAPwY